Shared ownership property

 Submit a return and pay SDLT at the residential rate.
 Use the total market value of the property to calculate how much to pay - even if you’re only buying a share.

-You don’t pay any more SDLT after this, even if you buy a bigger share in the property later on.
+You do not pay any more SDLT after this, even if you buy a bigger share in the property later on.

 You buy a 50% share of a property with a market value of £140,000.